 Cons: Lightweight design means board is less rigid, not super fast, accessories are more basic

 The ROC Kahuna is a simple, affordable, well-designed inflatable paddle board with clean aesthetics and solid all-around performance.
 At 10′ 6″ long and 33″ wide, it provides a fun, stable paddling experience that makes this board a great choice for families or beginner paddlers.
 With its rounded nose and lightweight design, it’s not the fastest board we paddled and didn’t do the best in choppier water, but the lightweight design makes it more convenient for storing, hauling, inflating, and deflating.
-It’s also surprisingly durable, with our test unit showing no early signs of wear and tear compared to higher-priced options.
-It’s currently available on Amazon for $250, $275 with a kayak seat and paddle conversion kit.

-While the ROC Kahuna isn’t the absolute lowest-priced board that we tested, it does have some notable extras compared to the similarly affordable Funwater Discovery further down this list ($300 list, $200 sale price).
-The ROC includes front and rear grab handles as opposed to only a rear grab handle on the Funwater and front and rear cargo rigging as opposed to rigging only in the front.
-It also includes bonus accessories like an attachable kayak seat, a convertible SUP/kayak paddle, a waterproof dry bag, and a much nicer carry bag with comfortably padded backpack straps.
+The Kahuna is also surprisingly durable, with our test unit showing no early signs of wear and tear compared to higher-priced options.
+The ROC includes front and rear grab handles and front and rear cargo rigging.
+It also includes bonus accessories like an attachable kayak seat, a convertible SUP/kayak paddle, a small waterproof dry bag for essentials, and a decent carry bag with comfortably padded backpack straps (but no wheels).
 You can also save a few bucks by opting to buy a package without the added kayak seat, or purchasing one of the 10′ models, above, instead of the 10’6″ Kahuna.

 BOTE LowRider Aero ($799)